 One of the biggest challenges when trying to visit all four parks in one day is that you can’t make your three FastPass reservations for more than one park on any day; this means you can only make FastPasses for one of the four parks for the entire day.
 While this does create an additional challenge, there are ways to fix this.

-Our first park of choice was Animal Kingdom and our ride of choice was Fight of Passage, which is still undoubtedly the most popular ride in all of Walt Disney World, and yet we planned on rope dropping this ride instead of trying to book a FastPass.
+Our first park of choice was Animal Kingdom and our ride of choice was Fight of Passage, which is still undoubtedly one of the most popular rides in all of Walt Disney World, and yet we planned on rope dropping this ride instead of trying to book a FastPass.
 This meant we didn’t need to make FastPasses for Animal Kingdom.

 But all three of the FastPasses must have been used or expired, so we needed that extra one for the ride we knew we wouldn’t want to ride.

 If you’re going to do this, then I would suggest making that extra FastPass for a ride you know isn’t a popular one, or one that consistently has FastPasses available all day; this way you’re not taking a FastPass from a family who might want it.

 For us, we made that third FastPass reservation for Muppet Vision 3D at 9am, and by the time we planned to leave Hollywood Studios at around 2pm, we would be free to make a FastPass reservation for another park.